 William Alexander is a published American author and aspiring French learner.
 He blogs about France and learning French but doesn’t give any lessons to learn the language.
 He is very interested in current affairs.
 The site has some reviews of paid online software you can read too.

 Difficult this one, because there are a lot of great free resources on the website including podcasts and lessons which are really worth checking out directly.
 I’ve decided to talk about the blog because it is updated so frequently with such a great range of subjects, but also the newly published podcasts themselves.
-Other topics include culture, exams, vocabulary, methods, etc. A great site that will soon be in the top 5 of learning French sites I think.
+Other topics include culture, exams, vocabulary, methods, etc.

 Native French Speech